AWegnerGitHub/awegnergithub.github.io-content/2023_01_01_chatgpt_codesignal_questions.md

 > You can see that it covers a basic array traversal and manipulation

-A small nitpick - depending on the hirnig process, this sentence can come across as condicending.
+A small nitpick - depending on the hiring process, this sentence can come across as condescending.
 Depending on where a technical interview fits in the process, it's possible that a non-engineer is the one that sees these results first.
 I would not count on my HR coworkers to understand
 "basic array traversal and manipulation", because it's not part of their skillset.